-Attachment #8 Cost and Expense Separation
+Attachment #7 Cost and Expense Separation

-Attachment #9 Fair Housing and ADA Certification: Owner, Architect, and General Contractor must certify.
+Attachment #8 Fair Housing and ADA Certification: Owner, Architect, and General Contractor must certify.

+Attachment #9 Development Requirements Certification: This Certification must be signed by a representative of the Ownership entity, the architect, and the general contractor.

 Reference - More information on Fair Housing requirements for housing providers can be found at